Circular Huygens Dipoles: Unidirectional Spin-Angular Momentum from Achiral Nanoparticles: RESULTS AND DISCUSSION

-To physically realize the Circular Huygens Dipole, we simulate the scattering from a single Si nanocuboid (Fig.~\ref{fig2}a) illuminated by a normally incident LP wave.
-We perform full-wave simulations and retrieve the multipole contributions to the scattering; comprehensive details of the numerical methods and multipole decomposition are in SM Note II \cite{SM}.
-Figure~\ref{fig2}b shows the multipole scattering magnitudes, which are identical for both diagonal polarizations ($\alpha=\pi/4, 3\pi/4$).
-The spectrum reveals an optimal wavelength of $\lambda_0 = 660$~nm, where the four required Cartesian dipole moments ($p_x, p_y, m_x, m_y$) are strongly co-excited with comparable magnitudes.
+Figure 2b shows the multipole scattering magnitudes, which are identical for both diagonal polarizations ($\alpha=\pi/4, 3\pi/4$).
+The spectrum reveals an optimal wavelength of $\lambda_0=660\text{ nm}$, where the four required Cartesian dipole moments ($p_x, p_y, m_x, m_y$) are strongly co-excited with comparable magnitudes.

 For an incident polarization $\alpha=\pi/4$, the nanoparticle's anisotropic response induces the key phase relationships shown in Fig.~\ref{fig2}c.
-Specifically, the electric dipole component $p_y$ leads $p_x$ by $\approx+90^\circ$, creating a right-handed circular electric dipole ($p_{xy}^{+} \propto p_x+ip_y$).
-Likewise, $m_y$ leads $m_x$ by $\approx+90^\circ$, forming a co-located right-handed circular magnetic dipole ($m_{xy}^{+} \propto m_x+im_y$).
+Specifically, the electric dipole component $p_y$ leads $p_x$ by $\approx+90^\circ$, creating a right-handed circular electric dipole ($p_{xy}^{+} = p_x+ip_y$).
+Likewise, $m_y$ leads $m_x$ by $\approx+90^\circ$, forming a co-located right-handed circular magnetic dipole ($m_{xy}^{+} = m_x+im_y$).
 Critically, the magnetic dipole simultaneously leads the electric dipole by $\approx+90^\circ$ (e.g., $\arg(m_xp_x^*) \approx +90^\circ$).
-This fulfills the precise interferometric requirement for a Right-Handed Circular Huygens Dipole ($h_{xy}^{+} \equiv p_{xy}^{+} + i m_{xy}^{+}$).
+This fulfills the precise interferometric requirement for a Right-Handed Circular Huygens Dipole ($h_{xy}^{+} = p_{xy}^{+} + i m_{xy}^{+}$).
 The resulting constructive interference produces the forward (-z) RCP radiation shown in Fig.~\ref{fig2}d, which matches the ideal model in Fig.~\ref{fig1}(e).

 Conversely, for the orthogonal polarization $\alpha=3\pi/4$, all relative phases flip to $\approx-90^\circ$, as depicted in Fig.~\ref{fig2}e.
-This sign reversal means the electric dipole component $p_y$ now lags $p_x$, creating a left-handed circular electric dipole ($p_{xy}^- \propto p_x - ip_y$), while $m_y$ lags $m_x$, forming a co-located left-handed circular magnetic dipole ($m_{xy}^- \propto m_x - im_y$).
-Critically, the magnetic dipole itself now lags the electric dipole, perfectly satisfying the interferometric requirement for a Left-Handed Circular Huygens Dipole ($h_{xy}^- \equiv p_{xy}^- - i m_{xy}^-$).
+This sign reversal means the electric dipole component $p_y$ now lags $p_x$, creating a left-handed circular electric dipole ($p_{xy}^- = p_x - ip_y$), while $m_y$ lags $m_x$, forming a co-located left-handed circular magnetic dipole ($m_{xy}^- = m_x - im_y$).
+Critically, the magnetic dipole itself now lags the electric dipole, perfectly satisfying the interferometric requirement for a Left-Handed Circular Huygens Dipole ($h_{xy}^- = p_{xy}^- - i m_{xy}^-$).
 This produces the forward-propagating LCP radiation shown in Fig.~\ref{fig2}f, which corresponds to the ideal case in Fig.~\ref{fig1}g.